madsendennis/madsendennis.github.io/_posts/2024-03-06-how-to-shape-model-part6.md

   <figcaption>Model compactness evaluation of the Vertebrae model training data.</figcaption>
 </figure>

-Also in this plot, the X-axis is the number of principal components that we use from the model, while the Y-axis is the total variance $mm^2$ in the model
+Also in this plot, the X-axis is the number of principal components that we use from the model, while the Y-axis is the total variance `mm^2` in the model.

 While the model metrics can be used to evaluate individual models, they are more useful when comparing different models.
 As described, these models could be built from different datasets or using different techniques to create the model.
 Another useful area would be to compare the `PCA model` to different `augmented models`, as introduced in one of the previous tutorials.
 This can help to check if the model is augmented enough to generalize better but at the same time not too much to suddenly produce unrealistic shapes, i.e., high specificity.